TencentARC/ArcNerf/docs/datasets.md

 `40_scenes` from 4 splits(`google_scanned`/`bricks->lego`/`amazon_berkely`/`abc`).
 - scene_name: scene_name that is the folder name under `TanksAndTemples`.
 Use it to be identifier.
   - The scene_name should be in the form of `split_name/scene_name` like `google_scanned/00000`
 - testhold: is used for separate the train/test images like `LLFF`.
-But `LLFF` use `skip` to do that.
 - skip: different from `LLFF`, skip here is used to skip the final train/test images for fast image loading.
 - ply: We do not load the `.ply` file for this moment.